anupama-pathirage/docs-bi/en/docs/get-started/introduction.md

 # Introduction

 WSO2 Integrator: BI is a powerful low-code integration platform built on top of the <a href = "https://ballerina.io/">Ballerina programming language</a>.
 It’s designed to help developers quickly build, deploy, and manage integration solutions with minimal boilerplate and maximum productivity.
-Whether you're working with APIs, messaging systems, databases, or SaaS platforms, BI offers first-class language support and built-in tooling to make integration seamless and efficient.
+Whether you're working with APIs, messaging systems, databases, or SaaS platforms, WSO2 Integrator: BI offers first-class language support and built-in tooling to make integration seamless and efficient.

 Whether you’re modernizing legacy systems or building cloud-native services, BI provides a productive and scalable path to integration, helping teams drive digital transformation with clarity, speed, and confidence.